 Do not put anything on your incision area that is not prescribed.

 Keep curious pets away from your wound to avoid infection.

 Tips to Keep You Safe in the Surgery Center

-Expect that everyone who cares for you knows who are you by asking you to say your name and checking your name band.
+Expect that everyone who cares for you knows who you are by asking you to say your name and checking your name band.

 If you have any questions or concerns, ask a team member.
 Ask a family member or friend to speak for you if you are not able to do so.